campy-db/Campy-Database/README.md

 - Upload `campyOntology2.0.owl` and `labTests.owl` to Blazegraph (both are in Turtle format)
 - If you were me you would then upload the csv with the legacy data upto the Blazegraph server using `csvToDB.py`, but like I said the csv is stored privately.
-- Run `WebApp/run.py` . `run.py` is not an executable right now.
-Something I have to do...takes 2 seconds Sam
+- Run ./run.py (in the WebApp dir)
 - The web app should now be running locally on `port 5000`.

 At this point, you can run a query that fetches the names of all the isolates in the database by clicking the names